trufflesuite/webinar-episode-01/steps.md

 ## test: watch it fail

-Since we just defined the behavior we expect the test to fail.
+Since we defined a new behavior we expect the test to fail.
 Lets see how the system reports this expected failure.

-> This is a great way to learn about new systems.
-I expect the test to fail and
+> :exclamation: This is a great way to learn about new systems.
+We expect the
-> want to learn exactly how the system reports the error.
-This will help build
+> test to fail and examining how the system reports the error will help build
-> my intuition abou the system
+> our intuition about the system.
+>

 ``` sh
 $ truffle test